 ABSTRACT: Due to the correspondence between the striatal dopamine signal and prediction error signal utilized by model-free reinforcement learning methods, computational psychological research has found much success in modeling the basal ganglia as a biological implementation of a reinforcement learning mechanism.
 A large majority of these modeling efforts have focused on applying the tenets of reinforcement learning to the proposed functions of the basal ganglia, but few (if any) have attempted to apply crucial aspects of basal ganglia neurophysiology to reinforcement learning mechanisms.
-Here we propose a basal ganglia-plausible model that explicitly utilizes two “pathways”, analogous to the basal ganglia’s direct and indirect pathways, to simultaneously update value estimates of both choosing and not choosing given actions in the Probabilistic Stimulus Selection task, a repetitive, two-alternative forced-choice task commonly utilized in psychological paradigms.
+Here we propose a basal ganglia-plausible model that explicitly utilizes two symmetric sets of actions analogous to the basal ganglia’s direct and indirect pathways, to simultaneously update value estimates of both choosing and not choosing given actions in the Probabilistic Stimulus Selection task, a repetitive, two-alternative forced-choice task commonly utilized in psychological paradigms.
 We demonstrate that this proposed model architecture outperforms a standard reinforcement learning model of the PSS task by eliminating the standard model’s bias towards estimation of the most valuable available actions, while granting improved resistance to noise in the internal selection process.

 KEYWORDS: basal ganglia; reinforcement learning; direct and indirect pathways;